oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

     ![drpg resource type](./images/ashburn-resource-new-members.png)

 -   Select the Database in your compartment; it will have MushopDB-XXXXX.
+This is the primary ATP database.

 -   Default option for standby type of DR Drill is "Refreshable clone", so we will select this.

+-   Leave the remaining values as default

 -  Verify it and click add.
 Make sure to check the box **"I understand that I must referesh and verify all the existing plans"**